tanbirsohail/data-science-study-guide/Tools.md

 ## Tensorflow Playground

 [Link](https://playground.tensorflow.org/) Lets you experiement with neural network and visualize activities when neurons fire in a very beautiful toolkit.
 After you have learnt the basics, you should come and experiment here to solidify your concepts.

+## Kaggle

+[Link](https://www.kaggle.com/) Yes, this is the heaven for data science.
+The first place you should have your profile if you are serious about data science.
+This is the place where you do real world data science and compete with the best data scientists in the world.